dmbarbour/glas/docs/GrammarLogicProg.md

 Ideally, grammar methods and object methods via channels would have a consistent syntax and underlying semantics.

 ### Pubsub Set Based Interactions?
 Defer.
+Tentative.

 Channels operate sequentially on *partial lists*.
 An intriguing alternative is to operate collectively on *partial sets*.

-Writing to a partial set is commutative and idempotent.
-These are very convenient properties.
-However, reading a partial set is relatively complicated because, at least in context of deterministic computation, we must not accidentally *observe* write-order.

-Consequently, read operations are continuous: there is no order, no first, thus cannot read first three items then stop.
-Instead, read would fork the computation, with each fork operating concurrently on one element of the set.
-Sequential reads would effectively model relational joins.
-And the reader is also limited to commutative, idempotent effects, such as writing to a partial set.
-These constraints on readers result in a very declarative, reactive programming style.
-Indeed, it's similar to publish-subscribe systems, so I've decided to call this 'pubsub sets'.

-Just as channels may transfer channels, partial sets may carry partial sets.
-This supports a useful request-response pattern: one program writes a request and includes a 'new' partial set just to receive the response.
-This response may include data and additional partial sets for further interaction.
-Also similar to channels, to structurally protect abstraction and dataflow, the grammar-logic language could use hierarchical 'bundles' of partial sets and data as the primary message type.

-This request-response pattern can serve as a basis for function passing and integration of real-world effects.
-Many effects can be adapted.
-For example, although we cannot directly model streaming files, we could model requests to read file regions or to apply patches later.
-And we could potentially even abstract this to look like a stream.

-Pubsub can potentially be adapted to *temporal semantics*.
-If successfully adapted, this should simplify integration with channel-based processes, which could maintain 'publish set' variables over time and read historical values of sets.
-However, there are still some theoretical and logistical challenges I'm working out, such as how to recognize when a process is done writing to a partial set.

-The idea needs work.
-However, it's a very promising direction to pursue, and a good fit for my vision of glas systems.
-Meanwhile, we can still model a broadcast or databus via channels.
+This would make writes commutative and idempotent - features we can potentially leverage.

+Just as channels may transfer channels, partial sets may provide access to partial sets.
+A remote process might process a set of requests that include locations to write responses, and those responses would be routed back to the initial caller.
+If the process leverages idempotence and commutativity, it is feasible to coalesce concurrent requests and responses, only forking computations where they observe different data.
+This would result in a highly declarative and reactive system, similar to publish-subscribe systems.

+Unfortunately, it significantly complicates reads because there is no clear starting point.
+It also complicates termination because no individual writer can take responsibility to say "that's it, no more, we're done".
+Temporal semantics might help, e.g. we might require a time step between writing and reading (read past, write future).
+But this idea still needs a lot of work before it becomes viable.

-*Note:* Modeling partial sets in glas is non-trivial.
-But if we don't care about efficiency, we can encode values into bitstrings then model the set of bitstrings as a partial radix tree.
-To support pubsub, I assume partial sets are abstracted by the compiler and runtime, observed and manipulated only through keywords or built-in functions.
+*Note:* We can awkwardly and inefficiently model partial sets in glas data by encoding values into bitstrings then modeling a partial radix tree.
+I assume that if this feature is developed, partial sets would instead be abstracted by the language and efficiently supported by the compiler and runtime.

 ### No-Fail Contexts?
 Defer.